emiflake/unison-json/README.md

 See the extended README in there.

 This library provides `Decode a` and ways to parse JSON values into Unison values.

+Look at [TUTORIAL.md](https://github.com/emiflake/unison-json/blob/master/TUTORIAL.md) for an example of how to use it.